-Treat the last hour before bed as sacred time for you.
+Treat the last hour before bed as a sacred time for you.
 Avoid anything that is too stimulating or stressful could spike your cortisol, making you feel more alert.
-Avoid watching scary, intense or disturbing themes, and instead try reading paperback books.
+Avoid watching scary, intense or disturbing themes and instead, try reading paperback books.

 Diaphragmatic breathing calms your nervous system, sending a signal to your body that you are safe.
 This shifts you out of flight or fight mode, lowers cortisol and signals your body into rest and digest.

 Consider your bedroom a cave.
 Remove anything that has a light, especially devices.
-Investing in heavy curtains or blockout blinds might make a big difference in promoting deeper sleep.
+Investing in heavy curtains or blackout blinds might make a big difference in promoting deeper sleep.

 Keep your cave cool.
 Warm temperatures are not great for sleep, and you could also wake dehydrated.
 We want to get snuggly under those covers.